GerbenAaltink/mrex/README.md

 ![workflow](https://github.com/GerbenAaltink/mrex/actions/workflows/make-mrex-single-platform.yml/badge.svg)

 ## Summary
-Super minimal regex validator.
+This is a KISS/YAGNI regex validator.
-Contains 95% of common used regex syntax.
+Supports 95% of commonly used regex syntax.
+It is faster in matching than the original C `reg_exec`.
+Also including compilation (`reg_comp`).
 Original concept is from Rob Pike and mentioned in the book "Beautiful Code" written by Andy Oram and Greg Wilson.

 ## Supported functions